The Unlikely Populist: John Tsang's Fight For Hong Kong's Top Job

 Lam has campaigned mostly on her government experience: she took a job with Hong Kong’s civil service in 1980, shortly after she graduated from the University of Hong Kong, and has never left.
 Her campaign has skirted the more contentious issues of political reform and instead promised to boost the economy and improve standards of education.
 One of her campaign platform's pillars calls for a “new fiscal philosophy” — widely viewed as a thinly veiled dig at Tsang’s fiscal conservatism during his nine-year tenure as Financial Secretary.

 Lam also touts her record as a proactive and hard-working official, and criticizes Tsang’s laidback style and Facebook presence.
-“I’m amazed how much time you had to collect ‘likes’ while in government,” she told Tsang during a televised debate on March 12.
+“I’m amazed how much time you had to collect Likes while in government,” she told Tsang during a televised debate on March 12.
 “There were no files or paper on his desk every time I entered his office, which I admire,” she said, with apparent sarcasm, during a March 19 candidates forum.
 “That’s hard for me, because I have so many documents on my desk.”

 But many Hong Kongers will remember her campaign for its gaffes, which have only entrenched the younger generation’s contempt for her.
 When confronted by the well-known 20-year-old activist Agnes Chow after a recent election debate, Lam dismissed her as a “little girl.”
-In her campaign manifesto, she suggested the possibility of a “religious affairs unit” — a startling echo of the mainland government’s repression of religion north of the border.
+In her campaign manifesto, she suggested the possibility of a “religious-affairs unit” — a startling echo of the mainland government’s repression of religion north of the border.
 (She has since said she would not pursue the idea, especially after Hong Kong’s Catholic Church, to whom she belongs, criticized it.)
 And she has been ridiculed for comparing nasty comments about her and her supporters online to “white terror,” which has to do with state oppression.

 Tsang has a more controlled, urbane air, the product of bourgeois America and hundreds of thousands of miles clocked in trips to financial summits in Davos and elsewhere.
-In one press photo, he stands before Hong Kong’s impressive skyline in a hooded sweatshirt from The Black Dog, the Martha’s Vineyard pub.
+In one press photo, he stands before Hong Kong’s impressive skyline in a hooded sweatshirt from the Black Dog, the Martha’s Vineyard pub.

-Tsang believes that, in an inter-connected world, his global exposure, including to the U.S., is an asset to Hong Kong as well as to the mainland.
+Tsang believes that, in an interconnected world, his global exposure, including to the U.S., is an asset to Hong Kong as well as to the mainland.
 But for China’s leaders, experts say, stability is paramount; on that, they trust Lam over Tsang.
 “Beijing’s major concern is someone who will challenge the efforts for Hong Kong independence,” says Zweig.
 “That’s their top priority.
 Hong Kong can slide economically.
 They’ll live with that.
 But they don’t want to see instability, and they see independence as the major source of instability.”

 The irony is that Lam as CE may inflame popular unrest.
 “The percentage of Hong Kong people against [her] is just incredible,” says Mo.
 “If she’s [chosen] ... once again Hong Kong people will feel they’re being sold out.”